 If any of these things are happening, turn to Ostrom Electrical Plumbing Heating & Air Conditioning.
 We’ll send a service technician out to further diagnose your problem and give you options to resolve the issue.

-What to Do If Furnace is Not Turning On?
+What to Do if Your Furnace Is Not Turning On

 Things to check if your furnace is not working:

-- Check the Power Supply - Even though your furnace may be gas powered, the igniter, switches and blower motor require electricity to operate.
+- Check the power supply.
+Even though your furnace may be gas powered, the igniter, switches and blower motor require electricity to operate.
 Check the circuit breaker panel.
 If the circuit has tripped, switch it back to the ON position.
-If the circuit trips again, DO NOT RESET IT, this is a safety measure to prevent an electrical fire in the event of a malfunction.
-Call Ostorm to inspect the system and ensure that the electrical supply is working safely.
+If the circuit trips again, DO NOT RESET IT!
+This is a safety measure to prevent an electrical fire in the event of a malfunction.
+Call Ostrom to inspect the system and ensure that the electrical supply is working safely.

 In the age of DIY, many homeowners think that it’s so easy to fix furnace issues.
 However, most of the time, handling a heater issue without the help of a professional just leads to worse problems and a more expensive repair bill.
 That is why when you have furnace problems, let our expert technicians help you.
 We ensure timely, correct, and safe repairs, especially for homeowners with gas furnaces.